- 2-Day Grand Canyon tour from Phoenix

-- Guided tour to the dramatic red rock country of Sedona
+- See the dramatic red rock country of Sedona en route to the Grand Canyon

-- Journey along the East Rim to some spectacular viewpoints
+- Take a driving tour along the East Rim to spectacular viewpoints

-- Visit to an authentic trading post on the Navajo Reservation for shopping
+- Visit to an authentic trading post on the Navajo reservation

 Recent Photos of This Tour